PC Repair and Driver Updater Recommended for Fixing Issues and Updating Drives on Windows PC. Trusted by Millions.

-Select edition of Windows 11 that you would like to install on your Mac, click Next.
+Select edition of Windows 11 that you would like to install on your Mac, and click Next.

 Accept terms and conditions, click Next.

 Windows 11 installation screen will appear.
-Here, you need to wait for installation to complete.
+Here, you need to wait for the installation to complete.

 Next, you need will see the new OOBE screen of Windows 11.
 Again enter the details depending on your requirements.